 Canoes were used for fishing and transportation across rivers.
 They were the prized possession of first nations people.
 These long narrow boats were carved out of a single Cedar tree – mostly red cedar tree but sometimes yellow too.
 They took the trunk of a single tree and then scooped out the wood to create the hollow space.

 Once it is hollow enough, it would be steamed – yes by heating it.
-Steaming process can take anywhere from a couple of weeks to a few months depending on the size of the canoe.
+The steaming process can take anywhere from a couple of weeks to a few months depending on the size of the canoe.
 The wood has to be soft enough for the craftsmen to work on it.
 Once it is soft enough, a group of men would pull it on either side to give it the required width.

 Canoes were carved as per the waters they were to ply on.
 For example, the islands of Haida Gwaii have rough waters so they needed big and sturdy canoes.
-On the other hand, Musqueam’s of Vancouver who mostly used canoes in Fraser river for fishing needed basic flat-bottomed canoes.
+On the other hand, Musqueams of Vancouver who mostly used canoes in the Fraser river for fishing needed basic flat-bottomed canoes.
 Squamish canoes can be as long as 75 feet in length.